hyperdivision/anonymous-credentials/README.md

 Generate a transcript showing a valid credential, only disclosing the properties specified in `attributes`.

 ### user.findId(required)

 ### Verifier

 #### const verifier = new Verifier(storage)

-Instantiate a new Verifier. `storage` should be a path designated where blacklist data shall be stored.
+Instantiate a new Verifier. `storage` should be a path designated where revocation list data shall be stored.

 #### verifier.validate(transcript, cb)